ron-liu/validate-obj.js/README.md

 // target: the object going to be validated
 // validationExpression: the validation defination indicating how to validat
-// erturn value: null means no errors or array of error string v.hasErrors(target, validationExpression)
+// return value: null means no errors or array of error string v.hasErrors(target, validationExpression)
 ```